-• The State will separately procure contractors for the project implementation phase, involving preparation of construction design and bid specifications, construction oversight and construction of a developed project.
-For this subsequent procurement, the State would consider the responsibility, responsiveness, knowledge, skills, abilities, and cost in selecting the appropriate entity/person for this activity.
+- The State will separately procure contractors for the project implementation phase, involving preparation of construction design and bid specifications, construction oversight and construction of a developed project.
+For this subsequent procurement, the State would consider, as appropriate, the responsibility, responsiveness, knowledge, skills, abilities, and/or cost in selecting the appropriate entity/person for this activity.
 Each project may require a different skill set to supply the needed project management or construction oversight, thus separate procurement for implementation is needed.
-These procurement activities will follow all relevant State law requirements.
+These procurement activities will follow all relevant State law requirements. - All projects must comply with all applicable laws, such as permitting and evaluation of impacts from a proposed project, as appropriate.